claradepaolis/CAFA-evaluator-PK/README.md

 The two main new functionalities are:
 * **Flexible terms-of-interest**
   A file can be passed in with a list of ontology terms that will be evaluated for all proteins.
-All terms no included in the file will not be evaluated.
-This can be used to exclude terms that were added to the ontology since predictions were collected or to exclude terms that have been deemed uninformative.
+Only terms included in the file will be evaluated.
+This can be used to exclude terms that were added to the ontology since predictions were collected or to exclude terms that have been deemed uninformative or for whatever reason should not be included in evaluation.

   In the figure below, the terms of interest are shown with a red outline.
-  These terms will be evaluated for _all proteins_ if they appear in the ground truth file.
+  These terms will be evaluated for _all proteins_ for which there are annotations in the ground truth file.

 * **Protein-specific known annotations**
   To evaluate under the "Partial Knowledge" evaluation setting, any annotations known previous to prediction should be excluded from evaluation.
 This exclusion is done similarly to the terms-of-interst, but for each individual protein.

   In the figure below, the annotations are shown for a single protein.
 Terms with annotations known before the prediction phase are shown in yellow in the Cellular Component and Molecular Function aspects of the Gene Ontology.
 These terms should be excluded from evaluation.
 New annotations are shown to the right in blue.
 Evaluation should happen _only_ for these terms.
 If the newly annotated terms do not appear in the terms-of-interest file, they will not be evaluated.

+  A known-annotations file can be passed in for any evaluation setting and will not have and effect in No-Knowledge or Limited-Knowledge evaluation.
+For example in the figure below, if a known-annotations file is passed in with the terms in yellow listed, the Limited-Knowlege evaluation of the Biological Process (BP) aspect will produce the same results as if the file was not passed in at all.
+This is because there are no known terms in BP for this process and they will not appear in the known annotations file.

  ![Evaluting CAFA Partial Knowledge setting and using terms of interest](EvalutingCAFAPartial.jpg)